South Korea clinical trial approval process

 Why South Korea for your clinical trials?

-According to ClinicalTrials.gov, as of September 2021, there were approximately 7,000 active clinical trials being conducted in South Korea.
+According to ClinicalTrials.gov, as of October 2024, a total of 15,658 clinical trials have been conducted in South Korea, with 2,150 ongoing.
 This indicates that South Korea is a popular destination for clinical trials, and many global pharmaceutical and biotech companies are conducting clinical trials in the country.

-The types of clinical trials being conducted in South Korea are diverse and cover various therapeutic areas, including
+South Korea conducts diverse types of clinical trials that cover various therapeutic areas, including.

 • oncology,